Helping to Defend Those Accused in Fort Worth TX of False Report to a Peace Officer Charges

 The Texas Penal Code classifies False Report to a Peace Officer as a Class B Misdemeanor.
 Under Texas law, a Class B Misdemeanor has a range of punishment up to 180 days in the Tarrant County jail and up to a $2,000 fine.

 As you can see, facing a False Report to a Peace Officer conviction can create criminal consequences ranging from probation and the imposition of a fine up to jail time required to be served in the Tarrant County jail.
-If you are facing a False Report to a Peace Officer charge in Tarrant County, it is extremely important to seek counsel from an experienced Fort Worth criminal attorney.
-At The Hampton Law Firm, my years of experience as a former Tarrant County Prosecutor and experienced criminal defense lawyer will give you the edge you need to keep you out of jail and to keep this charge off your criminal record.
+If you are facing a False Report to a Peace Officer charge in Tarrant County, it is extremely important to seek counsel from an experienced Fort Worth criminal defense attorney.
+At The Hampton Criminal Defense Attorneys, PLLC, my years of experience as a former Tarrant County Prosecutor and experienced criminal defense lawyer will give you the edge you need to keep you out of jail and to keep this charge off your criminal record.